U.S. business leaders express concerns to Trump about travel ban

 "There was obviously concern by different people and explanations and that issue had to be covered and was covered," Blackstone Group Chief Executive Stephen Schwarzman, who leads the advisory group, said on Fox Business.

-The meeting, which also included Mary Barra of General Motors Co and Jim McNerney, formerly of Boeing Co, convened a business advisory panel that Trump announced in December.
+The meeting, which also included Mary Barra of General Motors Co (GM.N) and Jim McNerney, formerly of Boeing Co (BA.N), convened a business advisory panel that Trump announced in December.

 Uber CEO Travis Kalanick quit the group under pressure from activists over the order.
 Musk defended his own decision to participate on Friday, saying that going to the meeting did not mean he agreed with Trump's actions.